Banning abortions is not enough

 Abortion bans are good for equality

-The man also does not control the decision to support a baby until adulthood.
-If the woman keeps the baby, she can ask the courts to hold the man accountable for the financial costs of that baby until age 18.
-We force men to support the baby.
+The man also does not control the decision to financially support the baby.
+The woman can ask the courts to hold the man responsible for supporting the baby until age 18.
+Again, the man has no control.

 Abortion bans are not enough for equality